slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ESPHome component to control a stepper motor using an ADI (formerly Trinamic) TMC2209 stepper motor driver over UART.
 Technical information can be found in the [section 1.2.1][datasheet].

-This implementation contains two parts: a base component that facilitates serial communication with and feedback from the TMC2209 driver, and a stepper component that allows control of the motor over serial or via step/dir.
+This implementation contains multiple parts: a base component that facilitates serial communication with and feedback from the TMC2209 driver, and a stepper component that allows control of the motor over serial or via step/dir.

 > [!IMPORTANT]
 *Only a single `tmc2209` instance per UART config is currently supported.*